Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Tiền PhongBáo Tiền Phong29/01/2025

-TPO - For some people, Tet may not be so special anymore because connecting with family has become easier thanks to technology.
-But for many students studying far from home, Vietnamese Tet is always a special, warm and meaningful time.
+TPO - For some, Tet (Vietnamese Lunar New Year) may no longer be so special because connecting with family has become easier these days thanks to technology.
+But for many students studying far from home, the Vietnamese Tet is always a special, warm, and meaningful time.

-TPO - For some people, Tet may not be so special anymore because connecting with family has become easier thanks to technology.
-But for many students studying far from home, Vietnamese Tet is always a special, warm and meaningful time.
+TPO - For some, Tet (Vietnamese Lunar New Year) may no longer be so special because connecting with family has become easier these days thanks to technology.
+But for many students studying far from home, the Vietnamese Tet is always a special, warm, and meaningful time.

-What do students think about Vietnamese Tet? photo 1
+What do students think about Vietnamese Tet?
+(Image 1)

-Duc Vinh, 5th year medical student at Hanoi Medical University.
-Photo: NVCC
+Duc Vinh, a 5th-year medical student at Hanoi Medical University.
+Photo: Provided by the interviewee.

-Duc Vinh, 5th year medical student, Hanoi Medical University: Wrapping banh chung is my favorite thing about Tet.
+Duc Vinh, a 5th-year medical student at Hanoi Medical University: Making banh chung (traditional Vietnamese rice cakes) is my favorite thing about Tet (Vietnamese New Year).

-For me, Vietnamese Tet is always a special, warm and meaningful time.
-In the days leading up to Tet, my family and I often prepare many things together, from cleaning the house, decorating the house to wrapping Chung cakes.
-Wrapping Chung cakes is what I like most about Tet.
-It is not only a job but also a moment of reunion.
-Each family member contributes: some cut dong leaves, some prepare sticky rice and meat, some wrap the cakes, some tie the strings.
-While doing it, everyone chats and shares memories, happy and sad stories of the past year.
-This creates a very close and warm atmosphere, making me always feel excited every time Tet comes.
+For me, Vietnamese Tet (Lunar New Year) is always a special, warm, and meaningful time.
+In the days leading up to Tet, my family and I usually prepare many things together, from cleaning and decorating the house to making banh chung (traditional rice cakes).
+Making banh chung is my favorite part of Tet.
+It's not just a chore, but also a moment of togetherness.
+Everyone in the family lends a hand: some cut the banana leaves, some prepare the sticky rice and meat, some wrap the cakes, and some tie the strings.
+While doing so, everyone chats and shares memories, both happy and sad, from the past year.
+This creates a very close and warm atmosphere, making me always feel excited when Tet comes around.

-On the morning of the first day of the New Year, my family always prepares a traditional meal to offer to our ancestors, showing respect for our roots.
-After that, the whole family will visit relatives and neighbors, celebrate Tet and exchange best wishes for the new year.
-For some people, Tet may not be so special anymore because connecting with family has become easier thanks to technology these days.
-For example, my family and I often video call when I am away from home, so we don’t feel too distant.
+On the morning of the first day of the Lunar New Year, my family always prepares a traditional meal to offer to our ancestors, expressing our respect for our origins.
+Afterwards, the whole family visits relatives and neighbors, exchanging New Year greetings and good wishes for the new year.
+For some people, Tet may no longer be so special because connecting with family has become easier these days thanks to technology.
+For example, my family and I often video call when I'm far from home, so I don't feel too distant.

-But even with the support of technology, sitting together in person, eating a New Year's Eve meal or making banh chung is still something that cannot be replaced.
-Above all, for those who live far from home like me, I see Tet as a holiday that can also be a long vacation back home.
+But even with technology, the experience of sitting together in person, sharing a New Year's Eve meal, or wrapping banh chung (traditional Vietnamese rice cakes) is irreplaceable.
+Above all, for those of us who live far from home, like me, Tet is a holiday where we can spend a long time returning to our hometowns.

-What do students think about Vietnamese Tet? photo 2
+What do students think about Vietnamese Tet?
+(Image 2)

-Nguyen Van Vu - Master of Han Nom: Tet is an occasion for family reunion and joy.
+Nguyen Van Vu – Master of Han Nom Studies: Tet is a time for reunion and joyful gatherings with family.

-“The first day of Tet is for fathers, the second day of Tet is for mothers, the third day of Tet is for teachers” is a familiar saying to Vietnamese people.
-Nowadays, society is developing, life is busy, many people find Tet increasingly bland.
+"The first day of Tet is for visiting father, the second day for visiting mother, and the third day for visiting teacher" is a familiar Vietnamese proverb.
+Nowadays, with societal development and busy lives, many people find Tet becoming less meaningful.

-"Tet is an occasion for reunion and joy with family and friends.
-Tet is an occasion to express gratitude to grandparents, parents and teachers.
-Tet is an occasion to pray for good luck.
-People make appointments to go to the Temple of Literature, Ngoc Son Temple, and places where scholars and intellectuals are worshiped to pray for progress in their studies, a successful career, and hope for a good new year.
+"Tet is a time for reunion and joy with family and friends.
+Tet is a time to express gratitude to grandparents, parents, and teachers.
+Tet is a time to pray for good fortune; people make plans to visit the Temple of Literature, Ngoc Son Temple, and other places of worship dedicated to scholars and intellectuals to pray for academic success, career advancement, and hope for a prosperous new year."

 Do Hop